eclab/grains/stochastic/README.md

 GRAINS's output is naturally discretized to 488 steps.
 That's the finest-grain it can do.
 So do not expect this tool to be particularly clean in its output.
 Also, GRAINS's output circuitry is tuned for audio, not for CV.
 As a result you should expect some small degree of waver.
 There is nothing that can be done about this.

+Looking for a more traditional sample and hold, random sample and hold, and track and hold?
+Try RUCKUS.

 ## Grains Bug